Mimi Aguglia: Career

-Aguglia became a noted actress in her own right, touring in Europe, North Africa, and South America from a young age.
+Aguglia became an actress in her own right, touring in Europe, North Africa, and South America from a young age.
 Edmondo de Amicis described her as "a hundred demons in a little body with an angel face."
 She appeared in London in a Sicilian drama, La zolfara, and in Cavalleria rusticana and Morte civile, all in 1908.
 Her American stage debut came later in 1908, starring in Malia, a Sicilian tragedy.
 She returned to New York in 1913, performing Salome and Electra in Italian with her own company.
 Djuna Barnes said of Aguglia in 1913 that she "entered into America as spice and pepper into a good pot roast."

 Aguglia studied English to broaden her opportunities on the American stage.
 From the 1930s until her death Aguglia was a working character actress in Hollywood.
 She also had one Broadway credit, in The Whirlwind (1919–1920).
 She recorded two songs in Italian for the Columbia label in 1926.
 She played in The Goldbergs on CBS radio in the early 1940s.
 She also worked at radio station WOV, broadcasting in Italian.